focus-editor/focus/LOG.md

 - Projects
     - Save layout state alongside project (change the project file to "state") - have a version at the top
+        - When changing editor layout, log layout changes
+        - Save layout changes in the session
     - When loading previous session, load "state", not "project"
     - Add a checksum to verify the integrity of a saved buffer file
     - Load previously opened editors from the last session: